oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 The first step to securing the app is to configure an OpenID Connect (OIDC) on Okta.
 OpenID Connect is an identity authentication protocol built on top of OAuth 2.0, which is an authorization protocol.
 In short, OIDC is how the app verifies who the user is and OAuth 2.0 is how the app verifies what they user is allowed to do.
 Spring Security provides the client-side implementation and, in this example, you'll be using Okta as the cloud provider.

-You need to run the following commands from the `spring-boot-jetty-maven` subdirectory.
+You need to run the following commands from the `spring-boot-jetty-maven-okta` subdirectory.

 {% include setup/cli.md type="web" framework="Okta Spring Boot Starter" loginRedirectUri="https://oidcdebugger.com/debug,http://localhost:8080/login/oauth2/code/okta" %}